niroshar/hglmbc2/README.md

 ## Installation

-You can install the released version of hglmbc from [CRAN](https://CRAN.R-project.org) with:
+You can install the released version of hglmbc2 from [CRAN](https://CRAN.R-project.org) with:

 ``` r
 install.packages("hglmbc2")
 ```

-or, you can install the development version of hglmbc using [devtools](https://devtools.r-lib.org/) with:
+or, you can install the development version of hglmbc2 using [devtools](https://devtools.r-lib.org/) with:

 ``` r